What is Hazard Insurance? Maine Home Insurance Explained

 inspectorCan I Opt Out of an Insurance Inspection?

-Every insurance policy is a contract.
-Each policy has an “inspection clause”, which gives the insurance company the right to inspect your property with reasonable advance notice.
+In short, no. Each insurance policy has an “inspection clause”, which gives the insurance company the right to inspect your property with reasonable advance notice.
 If you refuse, it’s a violation of the contract.
-The insurance company can cancel your policy as a result.
+The insurance company may cancel your policy as a result.

 Does the Insurance Inspector Need to Get Inside my Home?